 - With ziplining, you can build an entire scrapbook.
 It is the ultimate thrill for familes – flying like a bird over the land.

 - The kids may prefer to spend their days in the sand, but after a day of volunteering, they will be thankful for the opportunity!
 At the National Tropical Botanical Garden, volunteers are welcomed to enrich their knowledge of the island and play a role in preserving the natural beauty.
 Roll up your sleeves and start making a difference.
 Programs are open year-round for those 14 and older.
-Plus, you will receive special benefits once you’ve volunteered including invitations to special events, access to behind-the-scenes places and people and the fun of leaving your mark in the beauty of this island.
+Plus, you will receive special benefits once you’ve volunteered including invitations to special events, access to behind-the-scenes places and the fun of leaving your mark in the beauty of this island.

 The food of Kauai will be heaven to your taste buds.
 Enjoy the savory with plate lunches, saimin, taro burgers and teriyaki beef sticks.
 But make sure to save room for the sweets - shave ice, pineapple and mango smoothies, lilikoi sorbet, coconut ice cream.
 Enjoy the island’s roadside fruit stands, where fresh chilled coconut can be cracked and served on the spot.
 No need to worry about calories on vacation!

-Lush and reserved, Kauai features spectacular kid-friendly options – from hotels and resorts to exciting adventures that let you all experience the magic of the island.
+Lush and reserved, Kauai features spectacular kid-friendly options – from hotels and resorts to exciting adventures that let you experience the magic of the island.